enirevlow/bw-api-docs/docs/Asset-Management/Material.md

 For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/Materials/materials.htm" target="_blank">here</a>.

-To learn more about the rest of the Material API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/AssetManagement/BWPluginAPI_Material.h" target="_blank">Material</a> in the repository.
+To learn more about the rest of the API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/AssetManagement/BWPluginAPI_Material.h" target="_blank">Material</a> in the repository.

-## Sample plugin
+## Sample Plugin
 Sample plugin for Materials is available <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/sample-plugins/python" target="_blank">here</a>

 ## Importing U3M

-### Code snippet
+### Code Snippet

 <!--DOCUSAURUS_CODE_TABS-->